xiangweili-fs/learn-xgboost/README.md

 Notice that year/month/day are broken into separate fields.
 Why would this be better than just representing a single date?
 Notice that the country/state/county/city data is given in codes.
 Why is that necessary if we want to compare them?

+Answer: More accurate to represent a date.

 What if instead of comparing whole name strings, we looked for the number of name parts that align?
 Review how the CreateFeatureVectors2.java file will count up the number of name parts that are the same.

+Answer: It would improve the accuracy of comparison if the number of name parts is used as an additional information.

      Run the CreateFeatureVectors2.java file.

 *Question 3:* How did the output vectors change?

+Answer: More elements have values.
+Some elements have the value greater than 1.

      Train the model with the new vectors.

 *Question 4:* What was the accuracy with the improved name comparison?

+Answer: 82.25%

 Consider these questions:
 * Remember we just compared all fields exactly.
 What could we do better when representing the data to the classifier?
+Answer: Need to distinguish the approximate and exact years.
 * What are some fields that you know should be compared differently?
+Answer: Name needs to be normalized for language template (e.g., English vs. Chinese) before comparison.
 * How much do improved features help the model?
 Will we need to do additional parameter optimization if the features improve?
+Answer: In theory the model should be better but the degree of improvement can only be determined through testing.
 * What will happen to feature importance if we improve the name feature?
+Answer: Name feature will become more important.

 So far we have made a few observations.
 Simply comparing name strings doesn't best represent the data to the machine.
 Data needs to be normalized and bucketized as we build features.
 We have only represented optimistic features to the classifier - patterns that register when things are the same.
 In xgboost the default value 0 is used to represent no data, and if either target or candidate doesn't have data to compare, it's like the data isn't there.